 - “Surgical Management of the External Auditory Canal.”
 In: Instructional Courses 1991, eds: Johnson, Derkay.
 St. Louis, Mosby.
 Vol. 4:280-298.

 - “External Ear Canal: Surgical Management.”
 In: Lucente, ed.
 Philadelphia: W.B.
 Saunders.
 287-301.

 - One of Dr. Levenson’s presentations, “Otologic Applications of Lasers,” took place at The Royal Society of Medicine, London, England.

 - Another major presentaton, Dr. Levenson offered a paper on Epidermoid Formation and its relationship to Congenital Cholesteatomas at the Fifth International Conference on Cholesteatomas in Alghero, Sardinia.
-Click for a view of the the non-technical version
+Read a non-technical version

 - Dr. Levenson lectured in Sao Paulo, Brazil, sponsored by the Hospital Servidor Publico;